 30. Capital Area Greenbelt

-Grab your bike and head on over to the Capital Area Greenbelt, a 20-mile, multi-surface recreational trail that loops in and around the city of Harrisburg.
+Grab your bike to pedal on over to the Capital Area Greenbelt, a 20-mile, multi-surface recreational trail that loops in and around the city of Harrisburg.
 The surface varies from on-road, paved paths to gravel sections for bikers, walkers, and other non-motorized activities.
 The entire loop connects several points of interest including Reservoir Park and the National Civil War Museum, Wildwood Park, Pennsylvania Farm Show Complex & Expo Center, City Island, and Riverfront Park which runs along the Susquehanna River.
 Featured stops include the Reverend Dr. Martin Luther King Jr. Memorial, Pennsylvania Holocaust Memorial, and the Five Senses Garden.

 31. Exeter Scenic River Trail